 Before becoming The Unfolding Butterfly, Jessica was creating and selling her art as Jessica Hoel DBA The Hoel Studio.
 She sold her art in the Boston and Sacramento areas, under that name.
 She moved from Boston to Sacramento in 2007.
 Jessica moved back to Boston in 2012 and began another new chapter in her life.
 In 2016, she chose to go by The Unfolding Butterfly to symbolize the butterfly completing its transformation and emerging from its cocoon.

 Other Info About Jessica: She has fibromyalgia.
-She is an abuse survivor.
+She is an early childhood trauma survivor.
 Jessica used to be an avid rock climber (mostly a boulderer).
 In the winter of 2009, she was also a skydiver in Davis, CA. At the time, Jessica earned her A license with the USPA.
 Her pug, Maya, is Jessica’s adorable assistant.
 Maya sits by, while Jessica does her artwork.

-Community Involvement: Jessica aims to donate 1% of her profits annually to each of the following charities: Safe Horizon, DOVE (Domestic Violence Ended), the Sierra Club, and the Environmental Defense Fund.
+Community Involvement: Jessica aims to donate 1% of her profits annually to each of the following charities: Safe Horizon, the Sierra Club, and the Environmental Defense Fund.
 Plus, the website is hosted by Green Geeks, who not only generate enough alternative energy to cover their own costs, they also make enough to cover two similarly sized businesses.
-Additionally, the building that The Unfolding Butterfly is located in, is solar powered.
+Additionally, the building that Jessica’s studio is located in, is solar powered.

 Below are Jessica’s thoughts on what inspires her work: